AFLplusplus/AFLplusplus/docs/env_variables.md

     Note that this is not a compile time option but a runtime option :-)

   - Set `AFL_PIZZA_MODE` to 1 to enable the April 1st stats menu, set to -1
     to disable although it is 1st of April.
+0 is the default and means enable on the 1st of April automatically.

   - If you need a specific interval to update fuzzer_stats file, you can set `AFL_FUZZER_STATS_UPDATE_INTERVAL` to the interval in seconds you'd